seqan/seqan3/doc/howto/write_a_view/index.md

 # What makes a view?

-A view is a type of `std::ranges::Range` that also models `std::ranges::View`.
+A view is a type of `std::ranges::range` that also models `std::ranges::view`.
-The additional requirements of `std::ranges::View` can be vaguely summarised as "not holding any own data" or at least not holding data that is relative in size to the number of elements in the view (e.g. a vector cannot be a view, because its size in memory depends on the number of elements it represents).
+The additional requirements of `std::ranges::view` can be vaguely summarised as "not holding any own data" or at least not holding data that is relative in size to the number of elements in the view (e.g. a vector cannot be a view, because its size in memory depends on the number of elements it represents).